Harrshhpattell/harrshhpattell/README.md

 ![github-header-image (1)](https://github.com/Harrshhpattell/harrshhpattell/assets/102842153/0002507b-3666-4b4d-b8fb-adc18e64dafe)

 # 💫 About Me:
 Hello!
-I'm Harsh Patel, a 3rd year college student studying Information Technology at Ahmedabad Institute of Technology.
+I'm Harsh Patel, a final year college student studying Information Technology at Ahmedabad Institute of Technology.
 My goal is to become a full stack developer and I'm currently working on building my skills in both front-end and back-end development.<br><br>I'm passionate about learning new things and staying up-to-date with the latest technologies and trends in the field.
 In my free time, I enjoy working on personal projects and contributing to open source software.
 I believe that collaboration and sharing knowledge are key to building a stronger tech community.

 ## 💫 Little Bit More About Me